mindspore-ai/docs/docs/lite/docs/source_zh_cn/train/runtime_train_cpp.md

         return -1;
     }

-    // Assuming batch_size and data_size variables holds the Batch size and the size of a single data tensor, respectively:
+    // Assuming batch_size and data_size variables hold the Batch size and the size of a single data tensor, respectively:
     // And assuming sparse labels are used if ((inputs.at(data_index)->Size() != batch_size*data_size) ||
         (inputs.at(label_index)->ElementsNum() != batch_size)) {